 The feature is integrated in the passport data page and inside the body of the new eID polycarbonate card.

-unique inverse personalized ghost image stamped into the metal foil and integrated into a transparent window as shown in the image above.
+It delivers a unique inverse personalized ghost image stamped into the metal foil and integrated into a transparent window, as shown in the image above.

 - Easy-to-verify first-line security feature